redis/redis-doc/commands/expireat.md

 is a very important reason involving the Append Only File and Replication.
 Let's rework a bit hour example adding the notion of time to the mix:

     SET a 100
     EXPIRE a 5
     ... wait 10 seconds ...
     INCR a

 Imagine a Redis version that does not implement the Delete keys with an expire set on write operation semantic.
-Running the above example with the 10 seconds pause will lead to 'a' being set to the value of 1, as it no longer exists when INCR is called 10 seconds later.
+Running the above example with the 10 seconds pause will lead to 'a' being set to the value of 1, as it no longer exists when `INCR` is called 10 seconds later.

 Instead if we drop the 10 seconds pause, the result is that 'a' is set to 101.

 And in the practice timing changes!
-For instance the client may wait 10 seconds before INCR, but the sequence written in the Append Only File (and later replayed-back as fast as possible when Redis is restarted) will not have the pause.
+For instance the client may wait 10 seconds before `INCR`, but the sequence written in the Append Only File (and later replayed-back as fast as possible when Redis is restarted) will not have the pause.
 Even if we add a timestamp in the AOF, when the time difference is smaller than our timer resolution, we have a race condition.